 Here are some important points to take into account when using reflexive verbs in El Imperativo

 1. The affirmative command of the nosotros/nosotras

 ¡Levantémonos temprano!Let's get up early!

 ¡Vayámonos a la playa!Let's go to the beach!

-2. The affirmative command of the 2nd person plural (vosotros/vosotras) loses the -d of the commanding verb when the verb is reflexive.
+2. For learners of European Spanish it's also important to note that the affirmative command of the vosotros/vosotras (2nd person plural) loses the -d of the commanding verb when the verb is reflexive.

-¡Duchaos con agua fría!Have a shower with cold water! ("you" plural informal)
+¡Duchaos con agua fría!Have a shower with cold water! (you = vosotros)

-¡Lavaos el pelo!Wash your hair! ("you" plural informal)
+¡Lavaos el pelo!Wash your hair! (you = vosotros)

 Note that verb ir (to go) has two different forms for the affirmative command of the 2nd person plural (vosotros/vosotras):